DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ![Archive Variable While Removing](/march-2023-archive-variable-on-remove.png)

 If a Variable is not archived when it is removed from a feature it will remain active, but it won't be associated with any features and the default value will be delivered whenever the Variable is evaluated in code.
-If you are archiving a Variable from the Variable list or Variable details page, the Variable must be in this un-associated state.
+If you are archiving a Variable from the Variable list or Variable details page, the Variable must be in this unassociated state.

 Here is an example of a Variable that cannot be archived because it is still associated with a feature:
 ![Example of a Variable that Cannot be Archived](/march-2023-active-variable.png)